linebender/glazier/README.md

 The following tasks are in scope.
 Mostly they are implemented, but as always there is more refinement to be done.

-* Window creation, including subwindows.
+* Window creation, including subwindows (useful for context menus and the like).

 * System menus.
 These are especially important on macOS.